tmkim/mle-basic/README.txt

                 -- new function "updateExamNums()"
                 -- delete exam -> service.updateExamNums():
                    -- load new list into tmp_exams$, iterate to update entries, refresh this.exams$ within update

+    > update exams list to show details on/off
+        ** ez clap

+    > update review component
+        ** increase thickness of [in]correct answers, added "No Response"